PoonamSampat/DiabetesReadmissionPrediction/README.md

 predict whether the patient will be readmitted shortly after being discharged from the hospital (i.e. <30 days) or after a longer period of time (i.e. >30 days).

-•	Using Logistic Regression , the important features identified was discharge deposition - Discharged/transferred to home under care of Home IV provider, Neonate discharged to another hospital for neonatal aftercare, Admission Source - Transfer from critial access hospital, Transfer from critial access hospital,Sick Baby, Accuracy – 52%.
+•	Using Logistic Regression , the important features identified were discharge deposition - Discharged/transferred to home under care of Home IV provider, Neonate discharged to another hospital for neonatal aftercare, Admission Source - Transfer from critial access hospital, Transfer from critial access hospital,Sick Baby, Accuracy – 52%.